New Student Checklist

 Upper School students are required to purchase textbooks & school supplies based on the classes they are taking.
 Check out the complete listing on our Upper School Textbooks, School Supplies, and Summer Reading Page.

 At Highland School, we offer an optional bus service to and from school from a range of area locations.
-Pick up times vary depending on the location of your stop and the number of stops along your route, which includes Culpeper/Orlean, Boyce, Gainesville/Brookside, Haymarket, Manassas, Sperryville, and Middleburg/Purcellville.
+Pick up times vary depending on the location of your stop and the number of stops along your route, which includes Culpeper, Gainesville/Brookside, Haymarket, Manassas, Sperryville, Middleburg, and Purcellville.

 - Round Trip $2,075 first child/$1,375 second child

 - One-Way or Round Trip $650 third child

 For a complete listing of stops and pick up/drop off times, check out our 2019/2020 transportation schedule.
 Bus service is available for a wide range of ages.
 For more information on whether your student can take the bus to Highland based on age, please contact your divisional office.

 Interested in bus service for your student?
 Please download and fill out the bus transportation request form.

 Lower School morning drop off and pick up

 Lower School parents should review the Lower School Handbook for details on morning drop off and afternoon dismissal and pickups.
 Times and locations vary depending on grade level.